 Intensive in-person training (CC - Crash Course): This is the most expensive option but provides poor value.
 No instructor could possibly speak fast enough to cover all the necessary material in a few days, and by then the training event is over.
 Students do not have enough time to assimilate, practice and integrate the information.
 Some longer courses attempt to address the need to provide students enough time to be exposed to information and try working with it; not only does this drive costs to extreme levels, but by day #5 everyone is exhausted and learning is impeded.

-ScalaCourses: Students can learn at their own pace, or participate in an instructor-led online classroom over several weeks.
+ScalaCourses: Enrollments are for 365 days, and instructors are available to answer questions during the entire term.
+Students can learn at their own pace, or participate in an instructor-led online classroom over several weeks.
 Students can interact with a live instructor according to their needs.
-Organizations can negotiate a learning schedule that works for them.
+Organizations can negotiate a learning schedule that works for them

 Many person-years have been spent curating material to ensure it is accurate and complete.
 The course notes and code examples are kept up-to-date with Twitter and email notifications of changes.